openmanuscript/openmanuscript/rougue/readme.md

 ## The Guts

 Let's lay this thing out and take a look at the guts.
-Once you have these things, you have a working computer.
+Once plug these things together (no cabling or soldering needed!), you have a working computer.
 It's basically these components, for a total of about **$150**:

 ![guts](img/rw_diagram.png)